This post outlines 5 levels or types of understanding to help us better to think about the role of metaphor in

 Many people can get very far with displaying this kind of understanding – such as con artists impersonating doctors – by successfully imitating experts.
 The famous Sokal hoax was based on the same principle: making plausible sounding noises can get you published in a prestigious publication.
 But it is even possible to pass a poorly constructed multiple choice knowledge test with just this understanding by being able to eliminate the wrong options rather than by knowing the correct ones.

 The associations can be of various kinds.
 They can be in the form of basic-category labels (such as – this is an animal).
 They could place the thing into a discipline – such as ‘something they do in chemistry’.
 And they could simply be in the form of ‘this is the thing that my friend always talks about’.
 Or they could also just be parts of the cultural vocabulary without a proper object of understanding.

-For example, in the 1960s there was a famous pop song called ‘Pták Rosomák’ (The Bird Wolverine).
+For example, in the 1960s’ Czechoslovakia there was a famous pop song called ‘Pták Rosomák’ (The Bird Wolverine).
 The band simply liked the sound of the Czech word for ‘wolverine’ and its rhyme with the word for ‘bird’.
 Wolverines are not native to Europe or well known outside of this song.
 I did not find out what the word meant until I learned it in English (I also knew what the word wolverine meant long before I looked it up in a Czech dictionary).
-When I presented this at a conference on cognition in Prague, most Czech academics present were surprised by the meaning.
+When I presented this at a conference on cognition in Prague, most Czech academics in the audience were surprised by the meaning.
 Yet, if you asked them – do you understand the word ‘rosomák’, they would have said ‘of course, I do’.
 But it was just an associative understanding.

 My claim is that the vast majority of what passes for understanding and knowledge in ‘polite society’ is of the associative kind.
 People feel comfortable when concepts like evolution or philosophy are mentioned but have only the vaguest idea of where they belong.